semgrep/semgrep-docs/docs/playground.md

 ## Using a rule in CI

-Using a rule in your CI pipeline enables you to run the rule at a certain hook or event.
+Using a rule in your CI pipeline enables you to **run the rule at a certain hook or event**.
 This allows users to add guardrails against security, style, and general code violations.

 Semgrep can be used in the following CI environments: